Three practice problems for interpolating polynomials.

 This is a graph for the interpolating Quadratic polynomial.

-Graph for the interpolationg polynomial.
+Graph for the interpolationg polynomial-practice problem -1.

 The second solved problem for the matrix for the quadratic polynomial function.

-The second solved problem is a practice problem, for the matrix for the quadratic function.
+The second solved problem is a practice problem, for the matrix for the quadratic polynomial function.
 It is required to find the quadratic polynomial function P(t)=a0+a1x+a2x^2 that satisfies the condition P(0)=f(0), p'(0)=f'(0) and p”(0)=f”(0).

 The interpolating quadratic polynomial y value at point zero is estimated by plugging in the function e^2x and setting x=0; the value at point zero equals e^0=1.

 The first and second derivatives of the original function are estimated at x=0, as shown in the next slide image.
 We start by writing the three equations for P(x) for the given data: We plug in the value of x=0, and P(0) equals 1.
-The expression is P(x)=ax^2+bx+c.
-The first equation is P(0)=a(0)^2+b(0)+C=1.
-We plug in the value of P'(0), equal to 2.
-The expression is P'(x)=2ax+b.
-The second equation is P'(0)=2a(0)+b=2.

 We plug in the value of P”(0), equal to 4.
 The expression is P”(x)=2a.
 The third equation is P”(0)=2a=4.
 We can write the three equations in the form of two-matrix multiplication.
 The product is equal to (1 2 4).

-The second solved problem for quadratic polynomial.
+The second solved problem for quadratic interpolation.

 We can write the augmented matrix.
-We will swap the first and third rows in the row echelon form.
-We can convert the row echelon form to a reduced echelon form.
-The final values for a,b, and c can be obtained as a=2,b=2, and c=1.
-The polynomial can be written as p(x)=2x^2+2x+1.
+We will swap the first and third rows in the row echelon form and convert it to a reduced echelon form.
+The final values for a,b, and c can be obtained as a=2, b=2, and c=1.

 For the third solved problem for a quadratic matrix.It is required to find the quadratic polynomial function P(t)=a0+a1x+a2x^2 that satisfies the condition P(1)=f(1),p'(1)=f'(1) and p”(1)=f”(1).

-One point is given, and the slope at that point shall be equal to the slope of the original function, which is xe^(x-1).
-The second derivative P”(0) is equal also to the second derivation of the original function, which is xe^(x-1).
+One point is given, and the slope at that point shall equal the slope of the original function, which is xe^(x-1).
+The second derivative P”(0) is also equal to the second derivation of the original function, which is xe^(x-1).
 The interpolating quadratic polynomial y value at point zero is estimated by plugging in the function xe^(x-1) and setting x=1; the value at point zero equals 1*e^(1-1)=1.

 We start by writing the three equations for P(x) for the given data: We plug in the value of x=1, and P(1) equals 1.
 The expression is P(x)=ax^2+bx+c.The first equation is P(1)=a(1)^2+b(1)+C=1.
 We plug in the value of P'(1), equal to 2.
 The expression is P'(x)=2ax+b.
 The second equation is P'(1)=2a(1)+b=2.
 We plug in the value of P”(1), equal to 3.
 The expression is P”(x)=2a.
 The third equation is P”(1)=2a=3.